Serbian comics: 1945–1990

 In addition, comic groups like Belgrade Circle 2 and Bauhaus 7 appeared, comic album was introduced as a new format, and the first animated short based on a comic was filmed.
 The mass media embraced comics insomuch that the national television produced an educational series on the medium.

-Another new trend in the 1960s was the emergence of more comic magazines outside of Belgrade.
-Published by Forum in Novi Sad, Panorama was eventually transformed into Stripoteka, which reached issue 1000 in 2004 and still comes out today.
-Dnevnik launched Zlatna serija and Lunov magnus strip, featuring Italian comic books like Tex and Zagor.
-In the 1980s Kerac spearheaded teams of writers and artists working on licensed Tarzan and Blek comics for these two publishers.
+Another new trend was the emergence of comic publishers in Novi Sad.
+Published by Forum, in 1969 Panorama was transformed into Stripoteka, which reached issue 1000 in 2004 and lasted until 2019.
+Since 1953 daily Dnevnik carried American as well as local authors, such as Ozren Bačić.
+In 1968 Dnevnik launched Zlatna serija and Lunov magnus strip, featuring Italian comic books such as Tex and Zagor.
+In the 1980s Kerac spearheaded teams of writers and artists working on licensed Tarzan and Blek comics for those two publishers.
 The list included artists Branko Plavšić, Goran Đukić, Miodrag Ivanović, Pavel Koza, Marinko Lebović, Petar Meseldžija, Milan Miletić, Sibin Slavković and Dragan Stokić Rajački.
 The Ninja and Lun kralj ponoći comics were similarly manufactured, but were based on the Yugoslav pulp novels of the same names.
 A frequent contributor was Miodrag Milanović, a prolific author who also co-created series such as Izvidnik Rod, Larami, Franjo Kluz, El Vertigo and Barba Plima.

 Until 1991 Serbian comics were part of Yugoslav comics.
 Distributed via newsstands, most comics were sold throughout Yugoslavia, written by and large in the common Shtokavian dialect and often printed in the Latin alphabet.
 Publications from other republics, especially Croatia, from Plavi Vjesnik to Alan Ford, had a great influence on creators and readers in Serbia.
 A play titled Alan Ford written by Mirjana Lazić and directed by Kokan Mladenović was staged at Teatar T in Belgrade in 1994 and Radio Belgrade produced a radio drama based on the play in 2002.
-Also, authors worked for publishers outside Serbia, e.g. artists Dušan Reljić, Bojan Đukić, Ratomir Petrović, Zdravko Zupan, Nikola Maslovara and Zoran Kovačević, as well as writer Lazar Odanović collaborated on the licensed Tom and Jerry comics for Vjesnik.
-Finally, artists exhibited at the joint Yugoslav Comics Festival in Vinkovci (Salon jugoslovenskog stripa).
+Also, authors worked for publishers outside Serbia, e.g. artists Dušan Reljić, Bojan Đukić, Ratomir Petrović, Zdravko Zupan, Nikola Maslovara, Zoran Kovačević and Askanio Popović, as well as writer Lazar Odanović collaborated on the licensed Tom and Jerry comics for Vjesnik.
+Finally, artists exhibited at the joint Yugoslav Comics Festival in Vinkovci (Salon jugoslovenskog stripa) and exhibits such as "Comics in Yugoslavia 1866 – 1986" in Paris.

 The local comic book industry collapsed with the breakup of Yugoslavia.